lovewithtruth/lovewithtruth.github.io/gospel.md

 #### God's name is Yahweh (the LORD).
 We are His.
 Psalm 24:1-2
-The earth is the Lord’s and the fullness thereof, the world and those who dwell therein, for he has founded it upon the seas and established it upon the rivers.
+The earth is the LORD’s and the fullness thereof, the world and those who dwell therein, for he has founded it upon the seas and established it upon the rivers.